adrianomcr/vectorfield_stack/examples/README.md

 ### Topics

 This package does not subscribe to any topic.
 All of its inputs come from ROS parameters.
-The publhished topics are:
+The published topics are:

 - `/example_path`  (message type: `distancefield_msgs/Path`): Topic in which a path represented as a sequence of points is published.